StevensDeptECE/CPE390/2023S/08/03overview.md

 * .globl
 * Register names
 * Register calling conventions
-* which registers are scratch on the system you wrote on
+* Which registers are scratch on the system you wrote on
-  * which registers are used to pass parameters on your system
+  * Which registers are used to pass parameters on your system and in what order
-  * what you have to do to save registers before using them if they are not scratch
+  * What can you do to use non-scratch registers without faulting
+* Function naming conventions
-* Memory
+* Memory reliance

 ## Binary Numbers

-* What they look like
+* What do they look like
 * Convert between Hex, Binary, and Decimal
 * Signed vs Unsigned integers
 * 2S-Complement